envato/knuckle_cluster/README.md

 sudo | true or false - will sudo the `docker` command on the target machine.
 Usually not needed unless the user is not a part of the `docker` group. aws_vault_profile | If you use the `aws-vault` tool to manage your AWS credentials, you can specify a profile here that will be automatically used to connect to this cluster. profile | Another profile to inherit settings from.
-Settings from lower profiles can be overridden in higher ones.
+Settings from lower profiles can be overridden in higher ones. hide | allows you to specify a regex for either `task` or `container` to omit these from being shown

 ## Spot Fleets
 If you wish to see what instances are running within a spot fleet, KnuckleCluster can do that too!.
 In your config, use `spot_request_id` instead of `cluster_name`.
 Note that the `containers` command will not work when invoking (use `agents` instead).